phishx-docs/phishx-docs.github.io/docs/en/guide/people/lists/import_list.md

 # Import list

 ::: tip Add new information
-You can import and update information from existing contacts with the same email.
+You can import and update information from existing contacts with the same e-mail.
 :::

 1. Access the menu **People** -> **Lists**.